 - 1 cup (226g) unsalted butter (diced and cold)

 For the Filling & Topping:

-- 1 can 21 oz Blueberry Pie Filling
+- 1 recipe Blueberry Pie Filling (or a 21 oz can)

 - Make your crust: Pulse flour and salt in a food processor for a second.
 Add butter and pulse until butter has been worked through the flour.
-Add vinegar and pulse.
 Add water, 1 tablespoon at a time, until the dough comes together (I used 2 tablespoons water).
-Wrap dough in plastic wrap and chill for 30 minutes or as long as overnight.

 - Using a hand mixer, mix remaining topping ingredients (butter, flour, oats, and sugar) in a large bowl.
 You may need to use your hands to break up the large bits of butter.
 Sprinkle over the top of the blueberry filling and press to compact.

 - Place on a larger cookie sheet in case of spillage.
 Bake for 35-45 minutes until topping begins to brown.
 Cool before cutting.